-This tool also uses an Excel format to record all relevant information for different stakeholders needed to support supply-chain-mapping efforts.
+This tool also uses Excel format to record all relevant information for different stakeholders needed to support supply mapping efforts.
 Such information as type of organization, contact details, company relationship, and summary of results are among the types of data to include.
 Again, this is a flexible tool for you to adapt, as you consider useful and relevant.
-If an existing system captures this information, it is recommended to use and enhance that tool.
+If an existing system captures this information, we recommended you use and expand that tool.